Moon Monday Issue #15

 Thank you Parvathy Prem for supporting me and powering this edition of Moon Monday.

 Everyone, I’m publishing this one-of-a-kind Moon exploration newsletter for free, with no ads.
 And it will stay that way.
-If you like my work, support me to keep me going.
+If you like my work, support me to keep it going.
 Monthly supporters will be credited in future Moon Monday issues with a link to their website/social.